Dealogic/webpack-vsts-extension/DETAILS.md

 By default without any configuration the build task is trying to run the locally installed webpack.js from the root folder in the repository and trying to pick up the `webpack.config.js`.

-Through the `webpack config location` setting the webpack config can be modified:
+Through the `webpack cli arguments` setting custom arguments can be passed to the webpack cli:

 ```
-./webpack.dist.config.js
+-p --display normal
 ```

 Errors and Warnings can be treated differently: